 All permissions, approvals, variations and exemptions (PAVEs) issued prior to withdrawing from the EU would continue to be recognised by the UK within the scope and terms of their issue.
 According to the European Commission’s current, publicly-declared position, CAA-issued PAVEs would no longer be recognised by EU member states, however they would retain validity under UK law.

 Entities with a UK-issued PAVE seeking to conduct activities within the scope/terms of their PAVE within an EU member state should contact EASA as soon as possible or the appropriate competent authority to understand the requirements of that specific state.

-Would security search arrangements remain the same?
+*UPDATE: Would aviation security search and screening arrangements for passengers and their bags remain the same?

-Would security arrangements for cargo and mail remain the same?
+*UPDATE: Would security arrangements for cargo and mail remain the same?

 The UK would continue to recognise existing ACC3 designations and the validated secure supply chains for the purposes of inbound cargo to the UK.

 Would the requirements for consumer information remain the same?